arti9m/PHP-MSCFB-Parser/README.md

 ## 6. Error handling

 Each time an _error_ occures, the script places an error code into `$this->error` array and appends an error message to `this->err_msg`.
 If an error occures, it prevents execution of parts of the script that depend on successful execution of the part where the error occured. _Warnings_ work similarly to errors except they do not prevent execution of other parts of the script, because they always occur in non-critical places.
+Warnings use `$this->warn` to store warning codes and `$this->warn_msg` for warning texts.

 If an error occurs in constructor and Debug mode is disabled, the user should check if `$this->error` evaluates to `true`, in which case the error text can be read from `$this->err_msg` and the error code can be obtained from `$this->error` array.
+Same applies to _Warnings_.

 _Note:_ `$this->get_by_name()` will return `-1` if the specified entry name is not found, but it will __not__ emit an error or a warning.